 Recruit’s AirPay POS system for small stores deftly navigates the entire Japan cashless map and is running an TV ad campaign featuring Joe Odagiri and rich visitors from abroad in various roles with credit cards.
 The punch line is “Do you take cards?” to which Joe Odagiri the store owner invariably replies, “cash only”.
 The rich customers walk away and Joe says, “I wish we had AirPay.”
-Lots of fun.
+It pokes fun at the Japanese penchant for cash.

 Because of its long history pioneering many of the technologies used for contactless payments, Japan is one of the most interesting, complex and difficult markets to study and analyze cashless payment trends.
 Accurate analysis of Japanese cashless/contactless payment trends is challenging because of fragmentation and regionality.
 Every market report or survey is just one tiny fragment of a much larger moving picture.
 An accurate map is good starting point.